MengQiuchen/cPeaks/map2cpeak/README.md

 2.

-python main.py --fragment_path path/to/your_fragment.tsv.gz
+python main.py -f path/to/your_fragment.tsv.gz

---fragment_path, -f: the input file must be *.tsv.gz file, transfer fragment to cPeak reference
+--fragment_path, -f: the input file must be *.tsv.gz file

 optional arguments:

- --help, -h:          show this help message --barcode_path, -b:  Each line is a barcode, the code will use the barcodes in the file, Default to all barcodes in fragment --type_saved, -t:    output file is mtx file or h5ad former, Default to .mtx --output, -o:        output folder, Default to ./map2cpeaks_result
+ --help, -h:          show this help message --barcode_path, -b:  Each line is a barcode, the code will use the barcodes in the file, Default to use all barcodes in fragment
+ --output, -o:        output folder, Default to ./map2cpeaks_result
  --output_name:       name of output files, Default to cell-cpeaks.
  --num_cores, -n:     number of cores to use, Default to 10.